kunaljainwin/TEXT-CHIP-FIELD/README.md

+# TEXT CHIP FIELD
+A Fluter package for taking text input and converting them to chips/tags

 <!--
 This README describes the package.
 If you publish this package to pub.dev, this README's contents appear on the landing page for your package.